 Alice Watson ’90 has a long legacy in teaching and deep roots in Campbell County.

-She was a student at Campbell County’s Rustburg High School when she decided to attend Lynchburg College.
+She was a student at Campbell County’s Rustburg High School when she decided to attend University of Lynchburg.
 After teaching music in another school division for about 16 years, she finally returned to her home county a decade ago.

 Now a music teacher at Leesville Road Elementary School, she has developed a reputation as a master teacher.
 She recently won the McGlothlin Award for Teaching Excellence, a regional prize that includes $25,000, including $10,000 earmarked for international travel that will enhance the teacher’s lessons.